• Skip to primary navigation

 I enjoy the tenderness of cubed steak within this stew but you can also get great flavor using ground beef.
 It's more affordable and still has nice flavor.
 I do recommend browning the beef just like you could the stew meat.

 If you're looking for a more natural option, you may want to try grass-fed beef.
-It has a nice flavor and tend to be more lean as well.
+It has a nice flavor and tends to be more lean as well.

 Try de-glazing your pan after you sear your meat.